 Many countries manufactured the FAL under license and produced bayonets.
 This page provides a type-specific approach for identifying FAL bayonets, as an alternative to the country-specific index.
 This page is by no means exhaustive, but covers some of the more common types encountered today.
-Most FAL bayonets conform to three basic types: the Type A and Type C, designed by FN in Belgium, and the L1 Series designed by Britain.
+Most FAL bayonets conform to three basic types: the Type A, Type B, and Type C, designed by FN in Belgium; and the L1 Series designed in Britain.

 Type A

-FN's initial bayonet design was a knife bayonet.
-What we know today as the FAL Type A bayonet, was an innovative design that confronted the adverse effects that a bayonet has on the accuracy of a self-loading rifle with new technology.
-It's designers introduced the "free-recoil" concept, where a spring hidden in the pommel allowed the bayonet to float during rapid semi-auto and full-automatic fire.
+FN's initial bayonet design was what we know today as the FAL Type A bayonet.
+It was an innovative design that confronted the adverse effects that a bayonet has on the accuracy of a self-loading rifle with new technology.
+It's designers introduced the "free-recoil" concept, where a spring plunger hidden inside the hilt allowed the bayonet to float during rapid semi-auto and full-automatic fire, decreasing the bayonet's adverse effect on accuracy.
 This ingenious approach was later adopted by the Dutch firm, Artillerie Inrichtingen, when designing a bayonet for another groundbreaking assault rifle, the Armalite AR–10.

 The most distinctive feature of the Type A bayonet are the flash-hider "prongs" integral with the muzzle-ring.
 These served as an ersatz flash-hider on early FALs that had no muzzle device.
-The blade profile is a modification of the U.S. M4 design.
+The blade profile is a variation of the U.S. M4 design.
 The grip scales can be wood, plastic, or sheet steel.
-The steel scabbard is follows the standard FN scabbard design developed in the 1920s.
-A couple of frog stud variations are found.
+The steel scabbard follows the standard FN Mauser export bayonet scabbard design developed in the 1920s.
+Scabbards with oval frog studs are also encountered.

-The Type A was the standard FAL bayonet used by all, except for Britain and the Commonwealth Nations, until NATO standardized on the 22 mm. rifle grenade in the early 1960s.
-This necessitated a new bayonet design, due to the much larger diameter flash-hider required to accept and launch the 22 mm. rifle grenade.
-Despite it's obsolescence, the Type A remained in limited use for many years, seeing combat service with Argentine forces during the 1982 Falklands War.
+The Type A was the FAL bayonet used with the early FAL rifle, which had no muzzle device.
+The early Type A bayonets had a flat spring catch, as seen on the Belgian example below.
+Most Type A bayonets had a curved spring catch, as shown on the Argentine and South African examples below.
+When NATO standardized on the 22 mm. rifle grenade, FN began producing rifles with a 22 mm. combo-device in 1962.
+This necessitated a new bayonet design, due to the large diameter muzzle device required to accept and launch the 22 mm. rifle grenade.
+Despite it's obsolescence, the early FAL rifles and Type A bayonet remained in use for many years, seeing combat service with Argentine forces during the 1982 Falklands War.

 Belgium—FN Type A Bayonet with Wood Grip Scales